yoichiH01/ExportQSRTable/README.md

 5. Enter database Superuser crendential
 6. Output is generated into folder C:\yheTemp\QSR.
 If there is pre-existing QSR folder, the pre-existing folder will be renamed as QSR_old_datetime.

+Known Limitation: If you observes Error such as: [encoding "UTF8" has no equivalent in encoding] during export, pls stop executing .\ExportQSRTableSize.ps1, and run the SQL queiries in ExportQSRTable.sql from Query Tool in PgAdmin instead.

 # Requirement
 Qlik Sense April 2018, June 2018, September 2018, November 2018 or February 2019